raspberrypilearning/getting-started-web-dev/en/step_1.md

 This guide covers using HTML and CSS to develop webpages and is designed to be used with our [Intro to web](https://projects.raspberrypi.org/en/pathways/web-intro) path of projects.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Web development**</span> is the use of HTML, CSS, and JavaScript to create webpages and websites.
-It includes visual design, website layout, design for accessibility and usability, the creation of animation, and use of code to create interactivity.
+It includes visual design, website layout, design for accessibility and usability, the creation of animation, and use of code to create interactive webpages.
 </p>

 ### Why learn web development?